logicl00m/kratos-frontend/QWEN.md

-# Loan Workflow UI - Project Context for Qwen
+# Workflow Visualizer & Form Renderer - Project Context for Qwen

-This document provides essential context about the Loan Workflow UI project for Qwen.
+This document provides essential context about the Workflow Visualizer & Form Renderer project for Qwen.

 ## Project Overview